datahub-project/datahub/docs/api/tutorials/deleting-entities-by-urn.md

 ```
 Soft delete (`soft=true`) sets the Status aspect of the entity to Removed, which hides the entity and all its aspects from being returned by the UI.
 However, hard delete (`soft=false`) physically deletes all rows for all aspects of the entity.

-For more information about soft delete and hard delete, please refer to [Removing Metadata from DataHub](/docs/how/delete-metadata.md#delete-by-urn)

 We're using the `MetdataChangeProposalWrapper` to change entities in this example.